Credit Card | 2-3 Business Days

 Refunds: You should always wait until after the 5 business days have concluded before refunding an ACH/eCheck transaction.
 For more details, visit this link.

-Disputes: eCheck payments can be disputed by the account holder in the form of a de-authorization.
-A consumer may initiate a de-authorization by contacting their bank and filing a de-authorization form.
-This form must be filed within 90 days of their bank statement.
-Funds are pulled immediately and attorneys are notified.
+Disputes: eCheck payments can be disputed by the account holder in the form of de-authorization.
+A consumer may initiate an eCheck return by contacting their bank and filing a de-authorization form. eCheck returns on transactions within 60 days are not defendable.